 About Cancer Commons

-Cancer Commons aims to provide patients and their physicians with the knowledge needed to select the best available therapies and trials, and to continuously update that knowledge based on each patient’s response.
+Cancer Commons aims to provide patients and their physicians with the knowledge needed to make the best possible personalized treatment decisions, and to continuously update that knowledge based on each patient’s response.

 Marty Tenenbaum is a renowned computer scientist and cancer warrior.
-After surviving stage IV melanoma, he set out to create a ‘commons’ built around diagnoses, biomarkers, treatments, and outcomes for patients who fall outside the standard of care.
+After surviving stage IV melanoma, he set out to create a ‘commons’ to ensure that all cancer patients are treated according to the latest scientific and clinical knowledge.

 Our eminent Board of Directors, Advisory Boards, and Editorial Boards include past presidents of ASCO and AACR, editors of Science and JAMA, as well as leading experts in cancer research, drug development, treatment, biocomputation, informatics, ethics, and patient advocacy.

 Check out what’s happening at Cancer Commons, and what others are saying about us.

 Our core service is the Donate Your Data Program, which allows each cancer patient to build and maintain a private online treatment dashboard through which he or she can access personalized resources to guide treatment choices.

 Cancer Commons has published expert-curated consensus models of different cancer types.

 Our core staff, based in Palo Alto, CA, is a small, eclectic group of creative thinkers with impressive track records at transforming their fields.
 We’re driven by a shared sense of urgency with patients who have exhausted all other options.

 Please feel free to download our 501(c)3 letter of determination for your records.